hnmensah/EmotionDetection/README.md

 # EmotionDetection
-This repo contains the Emotion detection project which uses NLP,machine learning to classify images,text on the basis of emotion detected.
+This repo contains the Emotion detection project which uses NLP,machine learning to classify images,text on the basis of emotion detected